-The Office of Counseling and Disabilities Services fosters an open door policy!
+The Office for Student Affairs fosters an open door policy.

-To schedule an appointment, students may call OCDS at 315.470.6660, or can e-mail counseling@esf.edu, or can stop in to make an appointment in person with our secretary.
+To schedule an appointment, students may call Student Affairs at

+315.470.6660, or can e-mail studenthelp@esf.edu, or can stop in to make an appointment in person with our secretary.

-Counseling services will strongly encourage the victim of crime to report the incident to police unless it is their express desire to keep the information confidential.
-Counselors will assist victims with the on-and off-campus reporting process and provide support.
+Student Affairs will strongly encourage the victim of crime to report the incident to police unless it is their express desire to keep the information confidential.
+Staff will assist victims with the on- and off-campus reporting process and provide support.